+· In the event of a spill of a reactive diluent, the focus is on containing the spill to prevent contamination of soil and surface or ground water.

+· If irritating vapors are present, an approved air-purifying respirator with organic vapor canister is recommended for cleaning up spills and leaks.

+For small spills, reactive diluents should be absorbed with sand.

+Minor Spills

-Minor Spills Environmental hazard - contain spillage.
-Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Wear impervious gloves and safety glasses.
-Use dry clean up procedures and avoid generating dust.
-Vacuum up (consider explosion-proof machines designed to be grounded during storage and use).
-Do NOT use air hoses for cleaning Place spilled material in clean, dry, sealable, labelled container.
-Major Spills Environmental hazard - contain spillage.
-Do not use compressed air to remove metal dusts from floors, beams or equipment Vacuum cleaners, of flame-proof design, should be used to minimise dust accumulation.
-Use non-sparking handling equipment, tools and natural bristle brushes.
-Provide grounding and bonding where necessary to prevent accumulation of static charges during metal dust handling and transfer operations Cover and reseal partially empty containers.
-Do not allow chips, fines or dusts to contact water, particularly in enclosed areas.
-If molten: Contain the flow using dry sand or salt flux as a dam.
-All tooling (e.g., shovels or hand tools) and containers which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use.
-Allow the spill to cool before remelting scrap.
+Clean up all spills immediately.Avoid contact with skin and eyes.

+- Wear impervious gloves and safety glasses. - Wear impervious gloves and safety glasses.
+Use dry clean up procedures and avoid generating dust. - Vacuum up (consider explosion-proof machines designed to be grounded during storage and use). - Do NOT use air hoses for cleaning - Place spilled material in clean, dry, sealable, labelled container.

+- Do not use compressed air to remove metal dusts from floors, beams or equipment - Vacuum cleaners, of flame-proof design, should be used to minimise dust accumulation - Use non-sparking handling equipment, tools and natural bristle brushes. - · Provide grounding and bonding where necessary to prevent accumulation of static charges during metal dust handling and transfer operations - · Cover and reseal partially empty containers. - Do not allow chips, fines or dusts to contact water, particularly in enclosed areas.

+If molten:

+- ▶ Contain the flow using dry sand or salt flux as a dam. - All tooling (e.g., shovels or hand tools) and containers which come in contact with molten metal must be preheated or specially coated, rust free and approved for such use. - Major Spills Allow the spill to cool before remelting scrap.

+Industrial spills or releases of reactive diluents are infrequent and generally contained.
+If a large spill does occur, the material should be captured, collected, and reprocessed or disposed of according to applicable governmental requirements.

+An approved air-purifying respirator with organic-vapor canister is recommended for emergency work.

 Moderate hazard.

-CAUTION: Advise personnel in area.
-Aller Emergency Services and tell them location and nature of hazard.
-Control personal contact by wearing protective clothing.
-Prevent, by any means available, spillage from entering drains or water courses.
-Recover product wherever possible.
-IF DRY: Use dry clean up procedures and avoid generating dust.
+- CAUTION: Advise personnel in area. - Alert Emergency Services and tell them location and nature of hazard. - Control personal contact by wearing protective clothing. - ▶ Prevent, by any means available, spillage from entering drains or water courses. - ► Recover product wherever possible. - ▶ IF DRY: Use dry clean up procedures and avoid generating dust.
 Collect residues and place in sealed plastic bags or other containers for disposal.
-ALWAYS: Wash area down with large amounts of water and prevent runoff into drains.
-If contamination of drains or waterways occurs, advise Emergency Services.
+IF WET: Vacuum/shovel up and place in labelled containers for disposal. - ALWAYS: Wash area down with large amounts of water and prevent runoff into drains. - If contamination of drains or waterways occurs, advise Emergency Services.